treban/pimatic-tradfri/README.md

 > **beta stadium !**
 > Use it with care

-This plugin provides an tradfri interface for [pimatic](https://pimatic.org/).
+This plugin provides a tradfri interface for [pimatic](https://pimatic.org/).

 #### Features